Mother of Texas baby on life support talks amid court battle

 Doctors at Cook Children’s Medical Center in Fort Worth insist Tinslee Lewis is in pain and will never recover.
 They had planned to remove Tinslee from life support Nov.
 10 after invoking the state’s “10-day rule” that can be employed when a family disagrees with doctors who say life-sustaining treatment should be stopped.
 The law stipulates that if the hospital’s ethics committee agrees with doctors, treatment can be withdrawn after 10 days if a new provider can’t be found to take the patient.

 Texas’ Second Court of Appeals on Friday said the hospital can’t remove Tinslee from life support until the court makes a final ruling in the case.
-A Tarrant County judge on Thursday denied the mother’s request to issue an injunction in the case.
+In a lower court in Tarrant County on Thursday, a judge denied the mother’s request to issue an injunction in the case.

 “I know that my daughter’s medical needs are complex but I am praying for someone to give her a chance,” Lewis said at the news conference, which was organized by Texas Right to Life, an anti-abortion group, and Protect TX Fragile Kids, a group made up of parents of medically fragile children.

-Tinslee has been at Cook Children’s since her premature birth.
-The hospital has said she has a rare heart defect and suffers from chronic lung disease and severe chronic high blood pressure.
+Tinslee has been at Cook Children’s since her premature birth on Feb.
+1. The hospital has said she has a rare heart defect and suffers from chronic lung disease and severe chronic high blood pressure.
 The hospital has said she has been on a ventilator since going into respiratory arrest in early July and requires full respiratory and cardiac support, deep sedation and to be medically paralyzed.

 At a hearing last month, Dr. Jay Duncan, one of Tinslee’s physicians, testified that the girl is in pain and that treatment was no longer benefiting her.